 Just going from Split to Bisevo and back would mean spending three hours on a speedboat, which costs a fair amount in fuel, just to spend ten minutes in the cave, you can imagine how disappointing this would be for most people.

 Instead, tour agencies like to give participants the greatest bang for their buck by incorporating some of Croatia’s other highlights into the mix.
+Sample tour itinerary can be found on Zen travel Croatia‘s official website.
 Surrounding the island of Bisevo are a number of other islands, including Vis, Budikovac, Paklinski, and Hvar island.
 A standard tour to the Blue Cave may take you to some or all of these other islands as well as Bisevo.

 As part of your Blue Cave boat trip, you will usually get the chance to explore parts of the islands on foot; snorkel in the crystal clear Adriatic Sea; and visit historical monuments in the islands’ Old Towns.
 If you want a taste of the history, culture, and nature of Croatia all in one go, a tour is the best option.